BrettWilsonDev/glfrontier-extended/README.md

 * Dedicated software renderer that makes use of SDL internal renderer
 * Wasm through Emscripten that allows the game to be played int he browser at full speed
 * Touch screen support with keyboard keys having dedicated touch buttons
+* gcc, clang, msvc compilers supported

 ## Dependencies
 Required:
-* GCC Compiler or Clang Compiler
+* GCC or Clang or MSVC compilers
 * CMake

 ## How to Build